-- if we reasonably believe doing so will protect you or us from harm or loss: - if we suspect fraudulent or illegal use of the account or access facility; - if we suspect that a transaction may breach a law or sanction; - to comply with our legal and regulatory obligations, including with our related policies and procedures; or - if you fail to provide us with information or documents we reasonably request.
+if we reasonably believe doing so will protect you or us from harm or loss;

+- if we reasonably suspect fraudulent or illegal use of the account or access facility: - if we reasonably suspect that a transaction may breach a law or sanction: - to comply with our legal and regulatory obligations, including with our related policies and procedures; or - if you fail to provide us with information or documents we reasonably request. - We will act fairly and reasonably towards you when taking such action without prior notice.
+If we close your account, we will pay you the net credit balance in the account unless we reasonably believe that our legal or regulatory obligations prevent us from doing so and subject to our right to combine accounts (see Account Combination).